Urban Outcast Music #60 - Old Gods by Emily Scott Robinson

 By now I was almost three hours into the hike with these little red blobs as the only fungi spotted.
 The little bit of greenery really pops and it was interesting to observe how all the thin barked cedars were toast while speculating why one douglas fir survived when his neighbors didn't.
 I've never gotten the chance to walk through a recent burn before but I highly recommend it.

 After lunch at the micro falls, I tried climbing out of the creek a couple times but the sides were so steep that I didn't even want to find morels there.
 I was almost all the way out of the tight canyon when I spotted what looked like a bench area 100' above me.
 Low morale was definitely factoring into my internal debate but it also looked like the kind of feature others might have missed so I gave it a try.
+On top it looked just like the area I left but crucially, there were zero boot tracks and lots of morels!!!
+As a true noob, I was taking pictures of almost every shroom discovered.
+Each one of these tasty morsels looks like a sculpture to me and I can't decide if the black or blonde is more picturesque.

 Not sure how good the upload quality will be but if you want to play a mini-morel hunt, there are at least 5 in the shot above (not counting the one on my bag).
 Just as I was getting used to picking out the correct black smudges it was time to run, literally, down the mountain.
 The yield for the trip was maybe 8 oz but I had a gps pin and would be back soon.